slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Learn to be indifferent to what makes no difference."
 -- Marcus Aurelius*

+> *"The man who chases two rabbits, catches neither."
+-- Confucius*

+> *"Anything I cannot transform into something marvelous, I let go."
+-- Anais Nin*

 ### On productivity

 <!--
-> *"Don't tell me how hard you work.
-Tell me how much you get done." -- James J. Ling*
-> *"Premature optimization is the root of all evil." -- D.E.
-Knuth*
-> *"Do something first, than talk about it."
--- Tom Ford*
+> *"Do something first, than talk about it." -- Tom Ford*

 - parkinson's law - if you have all day to do a job it will probably take you the whole day but if you only have two hours you will find a way of doing it in two hours.
 Give tasks a deadline.
 - taking care of yourself is productivity